How often to bath newborns

 - Empty the bath water.

-Helping baby enjoy bath time
+Helping newborns enjoy bath time

 It’s normal for newborns to find bath time distressing at first.
 But most babies quickly learn to like bath time.
-To help your baby enjoy bath time, you can try placing your hand gently on his tummy.
+To help your baby enjoy bath time, you can try placing your hand gently on baby’s tummy.
 This can help your baby feel safe and secure in the bath.